Unique Concerns: Senior Dental Care

 - Thrush is also more likely to develop due to drugs for diseases that impair the immune system and which may allow an overgrowth of Candida albicans.

 - Changes to the way the teeth met together.
-This can be caused by tooth loss allowing remaining teeth to move and shift position, or it may be due to problems with your jaw joints (temporomandibular joints).
+Tooth loss can affect your remaining teeth.
+They can move and shift position, or it may be due to problems with your jaw joints (temporomandibular joints).
 Problems with this joint can mean it is painful to move your jaw, and the joints may click or pop when moved.

-Good professional dental care at Midtown Dentistry can help mitigate and treat some of these effects, and we can suggest ways to help improve oral health at home.
+Dental care can help mitigate and treat some of these effects, and we can suggest ways to help improve oral health at home.
 Simple changes such as switching from a manual toothbrush to an electric toothbrush can be helpful for anyone with limited dexterity.
-If you find it difficult to floss due to dexterity problems then there are alternatives such as water flossers or interdental brushes that can be attached to longer handles.